Tesla Begins Taking Orders For Its Solar Energy Roof Tile Systems

 Tesla is now accepting deposits for its new solar roof system, offering an "infinity" warranty for tiles that integrate solar power into roof coverings.
 Installations will begin in June, the company says.

-Resembling normal roofing shingles, the solar tiles will be offered in a variety of styles, from slate and terracotta to smooth or textured dark gray.
+Resembling normal roofing shingles, the solar tiles will be offered in a variety of styles, from slate and terra cotta to smooth or textured dark gray.
 On its website, Tesla is taking $1,000 deposits toward work that includes removing a house's existing roof, installing the solar tiles and equipping the home with a battery to store power.

 Potential customers can use the company's online tool to estimate the solar roof's costs and savings, based on their roof's square footage.
 The results, which draw on Google's Project Sunroof, vary according to energy costs and other factors.

 The solar roof tiles are made of quartz glass.
-But not all the tiles on a house with the system will be actively gathering the sun's energy, as Tesla's plan calls for mixing solar and non-solar tiles.
+But not all tiles on a house with the system will be actively gathering the sun's energy.
+Tesla's plan calls for mixing solar and nonsolar tiles.
 From the street, the company says, the two look identical.

 For a two-story house in Raleigh, N.C., with 2,467 square feet — the median size of a new, single-family home in the U.S., according to recent Census Bureau data — the upfront cost of replacing a roof with the solar tile system comes to $46,400, according to Tesla's online tool.

 A federal tax credit drops that amount by nearly $14,000, but Tesla's Powerwall battery adds a $7,000 expense.
-With 60 percent solar coverage on the roof, the system would generate $38,100 of energy over 30 years, according to the estimate, leaving the homeowner with a net cost of $1,400.
-Depending on their local energy market, a similar home in another area could generate a profit.
+With 60 percent solar coverage on the roof, the system would generate $38,100 worth of energy over 30 years, according to the estimate, leaving the homeowner with a net cost of $1,400.
+Depending on the local energy market, a similar home in another area could generate a profit.

 The "infinity" warranty covers the glass in the tiles, Tesla says.
 The company offers a 30-year warranty for other aspects of the system, such as the tiles' power output and the system's ability to prevent leaks.

-The price per square foot varies with the proportion of solar and non-solar tiles — Tesla says active tiles will cost $42 per square foot, while inert tiles will be around $11 per square foot.
+The price per square foot varies with the proportion of solar and nonsolar tiles.
+Tesla says active tiles will cost $42 per square foot, while inert tiles will be around $11 per square foot.
 The active tiles have three main layers, with a base solar cell beneath a colored louver film that's covered by tempered glass.

 A standard solar panel setup could cost about 30 percent less than the Tesla system, Bloomberg reports.
 But the news outlet also says Tesla is bringing its aesthetically appealing tiles to market at a price that's well beneath earlier expectations.